Instructions for a supported install of Homebrew are on the homepage.

 mkdir homebrew && curl -L https://github.com/Homebrew/brew/tarball/master | tar xz --strip 1 -C homebrew

 brew command is called is where the packages will be installed.
-You can use this as you see fit, e.g. a system set of libs in the default prefix and tweaked formulae for development in
+You can use this as you see fit, e.g. to have a system set of libs in the default prefix and tweaked formulae for development in

 Uninstallation is documented in the FAQ.

 3 Most formulae require a compiler.
 A handful require a full Xcode installation.
 You can install Xcode, the CLT, or both; Homebrew supports all three configurations.
 Downloading Xcode may require an Apple Developer account on older versions of Mac OS X. Sign up for free at Apple’s website.